jjfumero/jjfumero.github.io/_posts/2024-09-10-tornadovm-ock.md

 #### Evaluation

 The following Figure shows the speeds of each version compared to Java Single-Threaded (the higher, the better).
 The speedups are obtained by computing the median value of the 101 iterations.
 In contrast with Intel CPU systems, the execution on the CPU using Java multithreaded performs faster than TornadoVM dispatching OpenCL via OCK.
 Only for the largest data size, TornadoVM can benefit in the overall execution compared to Java Parallel Streams, offering up to 16% faster executions.

 ![Alt text](https://raw.githubusercontent.com/jjfumero/jjfumero.github.io/master/files/blog/24-09-10-tornadovm-ock/performanceARM.png)

-We haven’t looked at the details, and there is plenty of room for analysis at this point, but the Java JIT compiler and the Parallel Stream implementation do a very good job for the ARM ecosystem, at least for this processor.
+We haven't looked at the details, and there is plenty of room for analysis at this point, but the Java JIT compiler and the Parallel Stream implementation do a very good job for the ARM ecosystem, at least for this processor.

 #### Runtime Data Distribution